 Equipment breakdown coverage protects your business from the costs and loss of income resulting from sudden damage and malfunction of vital business equipment.
-This insurance includes coverage for furnaces, HVAC systems, refrigeration systems, diagnostic machines, and computer equipment.
+This insurance includes coverage for furnaces; heating, ventilation, and air conditioning (HVAC) systems; refrigeration systems; diagnostic machines; and computer equipment.
 Small business insurance policies with elected equipment breakdown coverage typically start around $800 annually.

-Equipment breakdown coverage is rarely talked about when purchasing business insurance policies which means it is often excluded.
-Most policies such as a Business Owner’s Policy offer equipment breakdown coverage for a small added premium.
-The cost of broken machinery is financially devastating to most businesses but doesn’t need to be with equipment breakdown coverage options.
+Equipment breakdown coverage is rarely talked about when purchasing business insurance policies, which means it often is excluded.
+Most policies, such as a business owner’s policy (BOP), offer equipment breakdown coverage for a small added premium.
+The cost of broken machinery is devastating financially to most businesses but doesn’t need to be with equipment breakdown coverage options.

 Equipment Breakdown Coverage Providers

 Equipment breakdown coverage can be purchased as an add-on to other policies or a standalone boiler and machinery policy.
-To fully insure your business regarding equipment breakdown coverage, you must have the actual equipment breakdown endorsement, utility interruption, and property business interruption coverage elected.
+To insure your business regarding equipment breakdown coverage fully, you must have the actual equipment breakdown endorsement, utility interruption, and property business interruption coverage elected.
 Finding the best insurance carrier is imperative.

 Top Equipment Breakdown Coverage Insurance Providers